 San Francisco presently assesses a monthly Emergency Response Fee of \$2.75 per telephone.
 In the 2004-05 fiscal year, this source raised \$36.7 million.
 The UUTF recommended the Board of Supervisors consider raising this fee to supplement support for undergrounding projects.
-If this was increased to \$1 per month, nearly \$13.35 million per year would be created.
+If this was increased to \$1 per month, nearly \$13.35 million additional revenue would be created each year.
 Similarly, the UUTF suggested the Board of Supervisors could add a utility connection fee for electric meters.
+The UUTF report stated: